European shares pause as broadcasters sag after updates

 Today’s European research round-up

-Additional reporting by Blaise Robinson and Alexandre Boksenbaum-Granier in Paris; Sudip Kar-Gupta in London; Editing by Catherine Evans
+Additional reporting by Blaise Robinson and Alexandre Boksenbaum-Granier in Paris; Sudip Kar-Gupta in London; Editing by Tom Heneghan